Allergy stories Thidaa

 Often it’s the little things we learn day to day as parents that are most helpful for others who are new to living with allergies.
 Can you share 5 things you have learned which might help to make life easier for other parents?

 1) Don’t be scared to try allergens when you are weaning – plan them out so you are ready to tackle them.
-The prick tests aren’t as reliable as you’d hope and actually eating it is the best test (even though can be scary).
-We didn’t realise that avoiding some foods for an extended amount of time could CAUSE an allergy.
+The prick tests aren’t as reliable as you’d hope and actually eating it is the best test (even though it can be scary).

-2) If your baby has severe eczema before 6 months then there is some evidence that it is beneficial introduce some potential allergens as early as 4 months (like peanut) to help prevent an allergy developing.
+2) If your baby has severe eczema before 6 months then there is some evidence that it is beneficial introduce some potential allergens (like peanut and egg) as early as 4 months to help prevent an allergy developing.
 Make sure you push for more info on this with your GP if your child has eczema – I wish we knew this; it might have prevented his nut allergy.
 Just research the link between eczema and food allergies.
-(You can read more about the early intoduction of potential allergens on the British Dietetic Association website; always seek support from a medical professional if you suspect an allergy).
+(You can read more about the early introduction of potential allergens on the British Dietetic Association website; always seek support from a medical professional if you suspect an allergy).

 3) With eczema try every emollient, we went through so many to find the one that works (so far!).
 We use a series of three emollients throughout the day.

 4) Always bring snacks when you are going out!
-This is very new to us since Atlas is a covid baby but it’s hard to truly trust a restaurant with your child’s allergies.
+This is very new to us since Atlas is a Covid baby.
+It’s hard to truly trust a restaurant with your child’s allergies.

 5) Keep a daily diary.
-I wrote down how Atlas’ skin was morning and night, what I was eating, what he was eating (when he started solids) and any creams/medications he was taking – including times and as much detail as possible.
+I wrote down how Atlas’ skin was morning and night, what I was eating, what he was eating and any creams/medications he was taking.
+Include times and as much detail as possible.
 It’s crazy how soon you forget and the days start to blur.

 It can be really hard to think up meal and snack ideas when you are dealing with allergies, and I’m always interested in what other people are cooking to give me inspiration!
 What are Atlas’ favourite things to eat?

-Sweet potato fritters and chicken/fish nuggets.
-Both are great because you can pack with veg/meat whatever suits!
+Sweet potato fritters and chicken or fish nuggets.
+Both are great because you can pack them with veg/meat -whatever suits!
 They also freeze well and are good on the go.
 We use flaxseed for egg replacement and corn flour when we can get it.

 Similar Posts